 Output Range Method of Computing Data Tables

 In my revised method, I simply define a range named output that is a square with rows and columns.
 You can use this square to find the number of rows and columns as well as the starting row and the starting column.
 You can use the total rows and the total columns in the FOR and NEXT loop and you can also use the starting row and the starting column to create sensitivity ranges for the data table.
 You can download the file with VBA code by clicking on the button below.
 The screenshot below the button demonstrates the output of the data table.
+The key things to add to your VBA include:

 The method works by creating a range name that is illustrated on the screenshot below.
 You can use CNTL, F3 to change the dimensions of the range name and the data table will change as hopefully shown on the screenshot.
 This changes the dimension of the FOR and NEXT loop from the range(“output”).rows.count and the range(“output”).columns.count.
 The VBA code is shown at the bottom of this section.